cpwr-devops/DevOps-Examples-Doc/docs/shared_library/Mainframe_CI_Pipeline_from_Shared_Lib.md

 Key  |  Description
 ----- | -----------
-Config_Git_Branch | Branch in the Git repository where configuration files are to be read from CES_Token | The Jenkins token, referring to the CES token CES_Token_Clear | The "clear text" CES token (as copied from the CES server's Security > [Personal Access Tokens page](../tool_configuration/CES_credentials_token.md).
-HCI_Conn_ID | The Jenkins internal ID for the HCI connection to use HCI_Token | Jenkins internal ID for HCI Token CC_repository | The Xpediter Code Coverage repository to use
+CES_Token | The Jenkins token, referring to the CES token HCI_Conn_ID | The Jenkins internal ID for the HCI connection to use HCI_Token | Jenkins internal ID for HCI Token CC_repository | The Xpediter Code Coverage repository to use